+Box 7.
+Enter the regular interest holder's pro rata share of investment expenses deductible by a single-class REMIC.
 Statements to holders.
 For each Form 1099-OID you are required to file, you must furnish a statement to the REMIC or FASIT regular interest or CDO holder identified on the form.
 The statement must contain the information shown on Form 1099-OID, including the legend shown on Copy B of the official Form 1099-OID, and an indication that these items are being furnished to the IRS.
 The statement must also show the information specified in Regulations section 1.6049-7(f)(2)(ii).
-In addition, the statement furnished by a REMIC must show, for each calendar quarter, the information specified in Regulations section 1.6049-7(f)(3)(i) for information that may be required to be reported to a real estate investment trust (REIT) that holds a REMIC regular interest.
+In addition, the statement furnished by a REMIC must show, for each calendar quarter, the information specified in Regulations section 1.6049-7(f)(3)(ii) for information that may be required to be reported to a real estate investment trust (REIT) that holds a REMIC regular interest.